Home » Geography » Line of Control

 Line of Control (LOC) Line of Actual Control (LAC)

-Location: Three regions of Kashmir (i.e. Azad Kashmir, Gilgit & Baltistan) occupied by Pakistan and two-thirds, Jammu, Ladakh, and the Kashmir Valley, which is administered by India. (although the whole Kashmir is an integral part of India) Location: LAC is scattered in three areas of northern Indian states: eastern (Sikkim, Arunachal Pradesh), middle (Uttarakhand, Himachal Pradesh) and western (Ladakh, Kashmir).
+Location: Three regions of Kashmir (i.e. Azad Kashmir, Gilgit & Baltistan) occupied by Pakistan and two-thirds, Jammu, Ladakh, and the Kashmir Valley, which is administered by India. (although the whole of Kashmir is an integral part of India) Location: LAC is scattered in three areas of northern Indian states: eastern (Sikkim, Arunachal Pradesh), middle (Uttarakhand, Himachal Pradesh) and western (Ladakh, Kashmir).

 Sharing is caring!